Man gets death for teen's rape, murder, dismemberment

 The Pennsylvania Department of Human Services launched an investigation after Grace's murder, but its findings have not been made public.

+Sullivan joins 142 other inmates on the state's death row.
 Pennsylvania last carried out an execution in 1999, and Democratic Gov. Tom Wolf declared a moratorium on capital punishment in 2015.
-There are 142 inmates on the state's death row.